ManinderPanesar/Sentiment-analysis-using-NLP/README.md

 ## Goals

-The goal of this project is to integrate recommendation system approaches with sentiment analysis to create the most accurate suggestions for users.
+The goal of this project is to integrate recommendation system approaches with sentiment analysis to create the most accurate recommendations for users.

 ## Datasets